-- D8.2.1 The programme and module learning outcomes of level 3 offerings ensure appropriate student development towards 'undergraduate readiness', particularly in respect to the acquisition of skills deemed requisite for successful performance at level 4, as set out in the Programme Learning Outcomes. - D8.2.2 The progression regulations are as follows where no fast-track option applies: - (a) Students must achieve a total of 120 credits in level 3 programmes integrated within an undergraduate programme, before progressing to the next level of study.
-The following exception applies for level 3 programmes which are integrated within an undergraduate programme: - (b) A maximum of 20 failed credits may be carried into the next level, i.e. a minimum of 100 credits must have been passed at level 3 before students can progress to level 4.
-The student must retake and pass the failed credits at the next available opportunity before progressing further. - (c) According to the exception stated above students can therefore progress into the next level with a minimum of 100 passed credits. - (d) Students are permitted to study up to a maximum of 80 credits in one term, but no more than a maximum of 140 credits across an academic year. - D8.2.3 The progression from module to module may also be pre-determined by module prerequisites.
-Students cannot be scheduled to undertake a module unless they have completed all the noted prerequisites. - D8.2.4 Students who have failed more than 20 credits on a level cannot progress to the next level and will be invited to meet with a member of the Student Support Team. - D8.2.5 Students re-joining a programme following a suspension of studies cannot progress to the next term and / or level and will be required to retake the term from which they were suspended.

-- D8.2.6 In cases where US style undergraduate programmes are made up of modules divisible by 12 credits, (such as the US style BA Liberal Studies programme), alternative progression regulations will apply: - D8.2.7 Students must achieve a total of 120 credits in level 3 programmes integrated within an undergraduate programme, before progressing to the next level of study.
-The following exception applies for level 3 programmes which are integrated within an undergraduate programme: - D8.2.8 A maximum of 24 failed credits may be carried into the next level, i.e. a minimum of 96 credits must have been passed at level 3 before students can progress to level 4.
+- D6.2.1 The programme and module learning outcomes of level 3 offerings ensure appropriate student development towards 'undergraduate readiness', particularly in respect to the acquisition of skills deemed requisite for successful performance at level 4, as set out in the Programme Learning Outcomes.
+Students may exceed the minimum number of credits needed to progress if they are on a programme made up of modules where the number of credits achieved are divisible by 12. - D6.2.2 The progression regulations are as follows where no fast-track option applies: - (a) Students must achieve a minimum of 120 credits in level 3 programmes integrated within an undergraduate programme, before progressing to the next level of study.
+The following

+- exception applies for level 3 programmes which are integrated within an undergraduate programme: - (b) A maximum of 24 failed credits may be carried into the next level, i.e. a minimum of 96 credits must have been passed at level 3 before students can progress to level 4.
+The student must retake and pass the failed credits at the next available opportunity before progressing further. - (c) According to the exception stated above students can therefore progress into the next level with a minimum of 96 passed credits. - (d) Students are permitted to study up to a maximum of 84 credits in one term, but no more than a maximum of 144 credits across an academic year. - D6.2.3 The progression from module to module may also be pre-determined by module prerequisites.
+Students cannot be scheduled to undertake a module unless they have completed all the noted prerequisites. - D6.2.4 Students who have failed more than 24 credits on a level cannot progress to the next level and will be invited to meet with a member of the Student Support Team. - D6.2.5 Students re-joining a programme following a suspension of studies cannot progress to the next term and / or level and will be required to retake the term from which they were suspended. - D6.2.6 In cases where undergraduate programmes are made up of modules divisible by 10 credits, alternative progression regulations will apply: - D6.2.7 Students must achieve a total of 120 credits in level 3 programmes integrated within an undergraduate programme, before progressing to the next level of study.
+The following exception applies for level 3 programmes which are integrated within an undergraduate programme: - D6.2.8 A maximum of 20 failed credits may be carried into the next level, i.e. a minimum of 80 credits must have been passed at level 3 before students can progress to level 4.
 The student must retake and pass the failed credits at the next available opportunity before progressing further.

-D8.3 General Moderation Regulations
+D6.3 General Moderation Regulations

-- D8.3.1 At foundation level, the following moderation policy applies: - D8.3.2 Exceptional moderation at level 3 - (a) Where a student has failed a component of assessed work with a weighting of 20% or above, the assessed work for this module will be internally moderated to determine whether this is the appropriate outcome. - D8.3.3 Requirements for internal moderation - (a) All module assessments will have a marking scheme and marking criteria. - (b) For in-class tests, it is the responsibility of the Module Leader to ensure fairness and transparency. - (c) All written examinations on foundation programmes will be blind marked with candidate numbers rather than names.
+- D6.3.1 At foundation level, the following moderation policy applies: - D6.3.2 Exceptional moderation at level 3 - (a) Where a student has failed a component of assessed work with a weighting of 20% or above, the assessed work for this module will be internally moderated to determine whether this is the appropriate outcome.

+- D6.3.3 Requirements for internal moderation - (a) All module assessments will have a marking scheme and marking criteria. - (b) For in-class tests, it is the responsibility of the Module Leader to ensure fairness and transparency. - (c) All written examinations on foundation programmes will be blind marked with candidate numbers rather than names.

-D8.4 Role of the First Marker
+D6.4 Role of the First Marker